t-edson/bootstable/README.md

 2. Bootstable needs the ID of the table to edit, and can only work on a single table.

       const bstable = new bootstable("mytable", options)

+3. To edit multiple tables on a single page, instantiate the class for each table.

 ## Examples